johandahlberg/piper/README.md

 The other workflows require that all data is in place when the anlysis is started.

-Do run this type of workflow you need to comment out the steps after alignment until all data has arrived, the data will then be merged by the `mergeBySample` step, and fedd on to further processing.
+To run this type of workflow you need to comment out the steps after alignment until all data has arrived, the data will then be merged by the `mergeBySample` step, and fed on to further processing.

 Monitoring progress
 -------------------

 To follow the progress of the run look in the `pipeline_output/logs` folder.
 There you will find the logs for the different scripts.
 By searching the file for "Run", you can see how many jobs are currently running, how many have finished, and how many have failed.
-A tip is to use e.g. `less -S` to view the file with unwrapped lines, as it is quite difficult to read otherwise.
+A recommendation is to use e.g. `less -S` to view the file with unwrapped lines, as it is quite difficult to read otherwise.

 Development
 ===========

 The heavy lifting in Piper is primarilly done in Scala, with Bash glueing together the different scripts to into workflows.
-Some additional Java and the occational Perl component is used, but the main body of the code is written in Scala.
+Some additional Java and the occasional Perl component is used, but the main body of the code is written in Scala.

 Coding
 ------

-For an introduction to Queue, on which Piper is build, see: http://gatkforums.broadinstitute.org/discussion/1306/overview-of-queue
+For an introduction to Queue, on which Piper is built, see: http://gatkforums.broadinstitute.org/discussion/1306/overview-of-queue

 To work on the Piper project I recommend using the [Scala IDE](http://scala-ide.org/).
 To start developing follow the installation procedure outlined above.
-When you have finised the installation you can set the project up for you IDE by running:
+When you have finised the installation you can set the project up for your IDE by running:

     sbt eclipse

-This will create the necessary project file for you to be able to import the project into the Scala IDE and start developing away.
+This will create the necessary project file for you to be able to import the project into the Scala IDE and start developing.

-Although the Scala IDE will compile the code as you type away, you will probably also want to get the hang of a few basic SBT commands (which you can either run from the interactive sbt console which you start by typing `sbt` in the project root folder, or by typing `sbt <command>` to run it straight from the CLI):
+Although the Scala IDE will compile the code as you type, you will probably also want to get the hang of a few basic SBT commands (which you can either run from the interactive sbt console which you start by typing `sbt` in the project root folder, or by typing `sbt <command>` to run it straight from the CLI):

     compile